 - More Information

-Applications for the 2015-2016 academic year will became available on September 2, 2014 on the Apply Yourself application website.
+Applications for the 2016-2017 academic year became available on September 2, 2016 on the application website.

-The deadline for PhD applicants is December 31, 2014 (for fall 2015).
+The deadline for PhD applicants is December 22, 2016 (for Fall 2017).
 Most of the decisions are typically finalized by the end of March, but some decisions may be made as late as April 15.

-The deadline for MS applicants for fall 2015 is May 1, 2015.
+The deadline for MS applicants for Fall 2017 is April 20, 2017.
 The absolute deadlines regarding certain admissions-related actions by TGS are available here.